 Q: How long does it take to obtain a DBS check?

-A: DBS check can take up to eight weeks.
+A: A DBS check can take up to twelve weeks.
 However, normally it will be between one to three weeks.

 Q: What if my DBS application is sensitive?

 A: You can contact the DBS sensitive applications team if you’re a transgender applicant and you don’t want to reveal details of your previous identity to a potential employer, or if you have other sensitive issues around your application.